MasterMedo/typetest/README.md

 # ideas for tests
 Along with `typetest` this repository features sample tests.
 Try them like so: `typetest -s -d 60 < common_200`.
 Scrape something of the net, like a [featured article](https://en.wikipedia.org/wiki/Wikipedia:Featured_articles) on wikipedia.
-If you create a file called `wiki_random` with the following contents:

 ```python
 #!/usr/bin/env python3